-- Community engagement programming was moved to a virtual environment (Zoom); - " Virtual CHIA meetings educated resident leaders about prevention, treatment, and vaccine rollouts, who then relayed the information more broadly within the community; - " Business outreach was adjusted to include information about COVID-19 related resources; and - " Paid internships with GRID Alternatives were modified so that interns could work remotely on outreach- or design-related tasks.
+- " Community engagement programming was moved to a virtual environment - " Virtual Community Health Improvement Association meetings educated resident leaders about prevention, treatment, and vaccine rollouts; resident leaders then relayed the information more broadly within the community - " Business outreach was adjusted to include information about COVID-19-related resources - " Paid internships with GRID Alternatives were modified so that interns could work remotely on outreach- or design-related tasks

-BACKGROUND\
+▲BACKGROUND\

-Former Governor Jerry Brown in Fresno signs a package of climate change bills in September of 2016, including Assembly Bill 2722, which was authored by Assembly member Autumn R. Burke (at right) and established the Transformative Climate Communities (TCC) Program.
+Former Governor Jerry Brown signs a package of climate change bills in September 2016, in Fresno, including Assembly Bill 2722, which was authored by Assembly member Autumn R. Burke (at right) and established the Transformative Climate Communities (TCC) Program.
 Photo credit: The Fresno Bee